MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_07_explore_sentinel.md

 1. From the left navigation panel, select **Workbooks**.
 From the Workbooks page, select the **My workbooks** tab, which is above the search box.
 The workbook you saved earlier is listed and available for you to view and monitor your data.
 NOTE: There isn't any real activity happening in the Azure subscription to reflect in the workbook and Azure lab subscriptions may experience greater than normal delays in collecting data that can be visualized in the workbook.

-1. Close the window by select the **X** on the top-right corner of the window.
+1. Close the window by selecting the **X** on the top-right corner of the window.

 1. From the top left corner of the window, just below the blue bar, select **Home** to return to the home page of the Azure portal.